North Dallas Gazette

 Latest News

-WASHINGTON, D.C. – Congresswoman Eddie Bernice Johnson (TX-30) released the following statement in response to a new report that found that Texas would lose 174,700 jobs and the nation overall would lose a total of 2.6 million jobs in 2019 alone as a result of the Republicans’ repeal of the Affordable Care Act (ACA).
-Close to […]
+(TriceEdneyWire.com) – Omarosa Manigault, recently named assistant to the president and director of communications in the Office of Public Liaison for the Trump Administration, has promised the first press interview with President Trump to Benjamin Chavis, president/CEO of the National Newspaper Publishers Association, according to sources who attended a private meeting with the Trump transition […]

-Richardson recycling services remain indefinitely suspended
+Richardson recycling resumes

-Recycling services in Richardson remain suspended due to the Dec.
-28 fire at the Republic Services recycling center in Plano.
-Republic Services is actively working to find an alternate facility but no short-term solutions have been found at this time.
-In order to continue to offer solid waste service with the least amount of impact […]
+Republic Services, Richardson’s recycling contractor, has made temporary arrangements that allowed for recycling service to resume in Richardson.
+Normal recycling services in the city were disrupted Dec.
+28, 2016 when a fast moving fire destroyed the company’s processing facility in Plano.
+The facility was the single source location for Richardson to dispose of its residential […]

+Trump is considering plans to kick press out of the White House